 - You schedule implementations and installations with mechanics that know your machines and work with your tight construction schedule instead of interrupting it.

 That was a light overview on what to think about when exploring asset tracking solutions.
-For more info on asset tracking technology, features, use cases and costs, click here for more in-depth resources.
+For more info on asset tracking technology, features, use cases and costs.

-Key takeaway: construction businesses should look for focused, consolidated asset tracking and management solutions that take them beyond tracking and enable them to manage their fleet in 2021 and into the future.
+Construction businesses should look for focused, consolidated asset tracking and equipment management solutions that take them beyond tracking and enable them to manage their fleet in 2021 and into the future.
 You can’t have total success in your asset tracking and management efforts without the key fundamentals of focus and consolidation in your system.

 About Russ Young